Cyclic Cubic Extensions of Q: Integral points on the curve .

+Our aim is to construct $Y^1_D(\Z)^*$ from $Y^1_1(\Z)$ using level raising maps.
+For each prime divisors $p$ of $D$, we apply $p$-level raising maps (twice if $p^2|D$).
 The main issue is to prove that we have constructed the whole $Y^1_D(\Z)^*$.
 For this, we need to use the level lowering maps.
-Since the process is notationally involved, we first describe $Y^1_p(\Z)^*$.
+Now we study the image of the level lowering and level raising map.\\